Comparing B2B Marketing Management Systems (1 of 3) - Email

 Constant Contact was founded under the name Roving Software in 1995 in Brookline, Massachusetts, not changing its name to Constant Contact until the year 2006.
 Constant Contact used to be the go-to ESP, but have since lost customers to other emerging ESPs.
 As of February 2016, Constant Contact operates under Endurance International Group Holdings.

 One of Constant Contact’s closest competitors is MailChimp.
 MailChimp was founded in 2001 in Atlanta, Georgia by Dan Kurzius and Ben Chestnut and is operated by parent company Rocket Science Group.
+You can learn more about MailChimp here.
 As of January 2017, over 14 million customers utilize MailChimp, and approximately 1 billion emails are sent daily.
 Their ingenuity has been recognized by many, leading the child company to be ranked #7 on the 2016 Forbes Cloud 100 list and named one of Fast Company's Most Innovative Companies in the year 2017.

 Here are some similarities and differences between these EPSs: